Useful InfoFAQs, Getting There and more

 How do I submit a poster presentation?

-If a member of your group has submitted a poster they should arrive at 9.00 to set up in the Foyer where they will be filmed and adjudicated.
-Lunch will be provided for them and any accompanying teacher(s).
+If a member of your group has submitted a poster they should arrive at 9.00 to set up in the exhibition rooms where they will be adjudicated.
+They should also have a ticket.

 How do I make my workshop choices?